CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1/02-Integrate-Azure-Security-Center-and-Azure-Sentinel-for-Arc-enabled-servers.md

 1. You can also find the **ubuntu-k8s** Arc enabled server  available in the resources list because **LogAnalytics** agent is already enabled for it and the same Log Analytics workspace is connected to Security Center.

   > Note: Agent monitoring will take few minutes to update and show status as **Monitored** for Arc enabled server **ubuntu-k8s** as shown in below screen.
 You can continue to the next exercise and come back later to check on this.
+  > Please note that due to some latest updates the status is not changing to **Monitored** for Arc enabled server **ubuntu-k8s**, this is a temporary issue and will fixed in future updates.

    ![](.././media/ss-ubuntuk8s-monitor.png)